fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 on a short file, but not on a long file.
 It's unclear how the CRC is being calculated or whether it has any value.

-Some archives have extra data at the end.
-This may have happened because ACU doesn't truncate existing archives before overwriting them.
+Some archives have extra data tacked onto the end.
+This seems to happen when creating archives with entries that failed to compress.